-Arianna Grande, Freddy Mercury, and Mariah Carey are pop singers known having an abnormally large vocal range.
+Arianna Grande, Freddy Mercury, and Mariah Carey are pop singers known to have an abnormally large vocal range.
 But what is it, and how do you find yours?

 1. Know Each Vocal Range

 Before you explore your own range, you need to know the different voice classifications.
 These classifications refer not only to the typical range for each voice, but also to the quality of the voice itself.
 There are seven ranges for the human voice, and yours will fall somewhere within these categories.

 Because this vocal type is so common in pop music, there are plenty of examples of mezzo-sopranos.
 Beyonce is probably the most notable.

 The lowest of the female singing voices, the contralto range features women singing between E3 and A5.
 True altos are very rare.
 Not only do they have to have access to naturally low notes, they also have a very round/dark sound.
 Perhaps the most popular contralto today is Adele.

 Freddie Mercury was a tenor commonly mistaken for a countertenor: the difference is that Mercury’s high notes were within his falsetto.
 Adam Lambert and Chris Martin are also pop tenors that use their falsettos to extend their range.
 Some of the best full-voiced tenors in pop/rock singing are heavy metal singers like Bruce Dickenson from Iron Maiden.

 The baritone range sits just under the tenor voice type.
 Most baritones can sing between a G2 and G4, although there is room on either end of this range.
 Baritones tend to have a darker sound than tenors and they are most comfortable singing in the middle of their range.
 Perhaps the most famous singer with this vocal range was Elvis Presley.

 The bass range is the lowest vocal range.
 Known for the low and vibrating sounds you would associate with the string instrument, this is an extremely valued voice type in choirs and quartets.
 True basses have very dark, rumbling voices.
 Some basses can sing as low as D2.

 In pop music, you know it from the deep voices of legends such as Leonard Cohen.